All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 And would Katherine Palmer and Katherine Harrison have known each other?

 Yes, they were both seen at the bedside of John Robbins in 1660.
-So Katherine Harrison, she apparently was also suspected for some years before her husband died and they came after her38.564
+So Katherine Harrison, she apparently was also suspected for some years before her husband died and they came after her38.

 Katherine Palmer’s story here is intriguing.
 Harrison’s is one of the other ones that has lots of animosity in it.

-Margaret Jennings and Nicholas Jennings of Saybrook were accused the same year that Winthrop left.
-They had initially been examined in June 1659 but were not indicted until September 5th, 1661, after Winthrop had left.
-Fortunately, the jury that delivered a verdict on October 9th was undecided, and the Jennings were freed27.
+Margaret Jennings and Nicholas Jennings of Saybrook were accused the same year that Governor John Winthrop, Jr. left Connecticut for England, where he petitioned the king for a colonial charter for Connecticut.
+They were indicted September 5th, 1661, after Winthrop had left.
+Fortunately, the jury that delivered a verdict on October 9th was undecided, and the Jennings were freed24.

 Rebecca Greensmith of Hartford and her husband, Nathaniel, were hanged in 1663, during the Hartford Witch-Hunt.
 Rebecca confessed.